Cooking Is a SNAP: Fall-Inspired Recipes to Enjoy Now—and Later

 There’s something about autumn that can nudge even the most reluctant home chefs into the kitchen.

 Maybe it’s the warmth of the stove on a crisp October evening.
-Perhaps it’s the scent of cinnamon and apples reminiscent of a favorite holiday.
-Or it could simply be pragmatic: the desire to preserve the last of summer’s fresh produce into tasty food to enjoy throughout the fall and winter.
+Perhaps it’s the scent of cinnamon and apples that reminds you of a favorite holiday.
+Or maybe you just want to turn the last of summer’s fresh produce into tasty food to enjoy throughout the fall and winter.

 Turning the table on your mealtime routine

-No matter your personal motivations, there are all sorts of new opportunities to revamp what and how you eat this fall.
+No matter your personal motivations, there are many opportunities to revamp what and how you eat this fall.
 You can create:

 - Hearty soups.
-From butternut squash to parsnips and potatoes, autumn delivers the best ingredients for whipping up a bowl of something warm.
+From butternut squash to parsnips and potatoes, autumn offers the best ingredients for whipping up a bowl of something warm.

 - Quick casseroles.
 Do you have a baking sheet?
 Add your favorite protein, veggies, a few spices and voila—dinner is done in a jiffy, with only one pan to clean.

 - Savory sauces.
-Simmer some fresh or canned tomatoes on the stove and ladle the results over some turkey meatballs, cooked pasta, or vegetarian chili.
+Simmer some fresh or canned tomatoes on the stove and ladle it over some turkey meatballs, cooked pasta, or vegetarian chili.

 - And more.
-Keeping your tastebuds engaged can be as simple as swapping out your regular standbys with something new.
-Reference MyPlate.gov to see what a healthy meal looks like, and use the U.S. Department of Agriculture’s (USDA) seasonal produce guide for ideas.
+Keeping your tastebuds happy can be as simple as swapping out your regular standbys with something new. visit MyPlate.gov to see what a healthy meal looks like, and use the U.S. Department of Agriculture’s (USDA) seasonal produce guide for ideas.

 With some advance planning, many of these options can yield extra servings that store well in the freezer for quick, healthy, already paid-for meals later on, too.